git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mikro-Mk3.md

 * **Play** - Start/Stop playback.
 Double click to move play cursor to the start of song.
 You can configure the behavior on stop in the preferences.
 * **Rec** - Start/Stop recording.
 * **Stop** - Stop playback.
 If pressed when stopped the play cursor is moved to the start of the song.
-Use in combination with a pad in Clip Mode to stop the clip.
 * **Restart/Loop** - Toggle transport loop
 * **Erase** - Use in combinbation with a pad to delete a scene, clip or track depending on the selected mode.
 * **Erase + touch encoder knob** - Reset the currently edited value to its default.